Korean Soy Sauce Quail Eggs

 Ingredients:

 • Soy sauce + Sugar.
 For the perfect balance of salty and sweet.
-If it seems like a lot of sugar — remember, you are not consuming all the sugar.
+If it seems like a lot of sugar — remember you are not consuming all the sugar.
 The liquid is mainly used for braising/soaking purposes.

 • Water.
 To submerge all the quail eggs in liquid without becoming too salty.

 • Green onion + Garlic.
 The essential aromatics.
+Adds a subtle garlicky bite.

 Instructions: